microsoft/hippocampus/scripts/deploy/README.md

-# Deploying Chat Copilot
+# Deploying this Chat CoPilot application to Azure

-This document details how to deploy Chat Copilot's required resources to your Azure subscription.
+This document details how to deploy this project's required resources to your Azure subscription.

 ## Things to know

+- This documentation is based on the [original deployment instructions](https://github.com/microsoft/chat-copilot/blob/main/scripts/deploy/README.md) for the reference Chat CoPilot application, which has been customized and extended in this project.
+For more information about additional deployment and configuration options for the Chat CoPilot application, see the original [Chat CoPilot GitHub repository](https://github.com/microsoft/chat-copilot).
 - Access to Azure OpenAI is currently limited as we navigate high demand, upcoming product improvements, and Microsoft’s commitment to responsible AI.
   For more details and information on applying for access, go [here](https://learn.microsoft.com/azure/cognitive-services/openai/overview?ocid=AID3051475#how-do-i-get-access-to-azure-openai).
   For regional availability of Azure OpenAI, see the [availability map](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services).